bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image017.png){width="5.0in" height="3.0544870953630796in"} -->

-The story of JavaScript is really interesting.
-It really is the story of an underdog who became king.
+<p>The story of JavaScript is really interesting.
+It really is the story of
+an underdog who became king.
 JavaScript didn&apos;t start off as the most popular programming language.
 It&apos;s really important to understand this path that JavaScript has taken through history because it has a big